Overall Score 6.4 Represents average audio ecosystem compatibility score.

 and that of liquids is that,

-Bowers & Wilkins PI7 have a weight of 50g .
-We consider a lower weight best because lighter devices are more comfortable to move with.
+The Bowers & Wilkins PI7 have a weight of 50g .
+We take in account a lower weight better because lighter devices are easier to transport.

 JBL Live Free 2, at 9.8g